tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 configuration and check whether the triggering condition is fulfilled in accordance with Section 5.5.4 of [TS36331]_.
-When at least one triggering condition from all the active measurement configuration is fulfilled, the measurement reporting procedure (in the next subsection) will be initiated.
+When at least one triggering condition from all the active measurement configuration is fulfilled, the measurement reporting procedure (described in the next subsection) will be initiated.

 3GPP defines two kinds of `triggerType`: *periodical* and *event-based*.
 At the moment, only event-based criterion is supported.
 There are various events that